 Outside III: Bad content, good content

 Often we don't see the same content on the internet as others do.
 Julia Krüger, an editor for Netzpolitik.org and assistant to a German member of parliament, is deeply convinced that we need to create alternative moderation schemes to uphold liberal values.
-Together with HIIG-researcher Amélie Heldt, she discusses the different methods of moderation, the role of AI yet to come, and what she personally hopes for.
+Together with HIIG-researcher Amélie Heldt, she discusses the different methods of moderation and the role of AI yet to come.

 Inside IV: Smart bureaucracy